Monday, January 24, 2011

 learning to accept each other’s faults - and choosing to celebrate each

-differences - is one of the most important keys to creating a
+others differences - is one of the most important keys to creating a

 healthy, growing, and lasting relationship.